 - Fold the stiff peaks egg white to the egg yolk and flour mixture

-- 1/4 cup + 2 tbsp plain greek yogurt or sour cream
+- 1/4 cup + 2 tablespoon plain greek yogurt or sour cream

-- Preheat oven to 350F (180 degrees C) and place the oven rack in the middle of the oven.
-Either line 6/12 muffin cups with paper liners, or you can butter or spray them with a non stick vegetable spray.
+- Preheat the oven to 400F and place the oven rack in the middle of the oven.

 - Mashed Banana: In a medium-sized bowl combine the mashed bananas, baking soda and plain greek yogurt.

 - Add flour mixture.
-Add the flour and mix just until all the ingredients are moistened.
+Add the dry ingredients mixture and mix just until all the ingredients are moistened.
 Do not over mix.
 Stop once the flour is fully incorporated in the batter.
 Add chocolate chips/chunks and mix until just distributed,

 - Fold Egg Whites: Gently fold in the stiff egg whites, do not over mix as not to knockout the air.
 Stop once fully incorporated in the batter.